swcarpentry/shell-novice/_episodes/04-pipefilter.md

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.
-We'll start with a directory called `molecules` that contains six files describing some simple organic molecules.
+Within the `data-shell` directory, there is a directory called `molecules` which contains six files describing some simple organic molecules.
 The `.pdb` extension indicates that these files are in Protein Data Bank format, a simple text format that specifies the type and position of each atom in the molecule.